Mike Zunino Player Props: Guardians vs. Astros

-Mike Zunino -- hitting .226 with a home run, three walks and four RBI in his past 10 games -- will be in action for the Cleveland Guardians against the Houston Astros, with J.P.
-France on the hill, on June 10 at 6:10 PM ET.
+Mike Zunino -- with a slugging percentage of .194 in his past 10 games (including zero homers) -- will be in action for the Cleveland Guardians versus the Houston Astros, with Brandon Bielak on the hill, on June 11 at 12:40 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Astros.
+In his most recent game he had a hitless performance (0-for-3) against the Astros.

 Mike Zunino Game Info & Props vs. the Astros